DJ LeMahieu Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.62).
+- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.59).

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (157 total, 1.4 per game).
+- White Sox pitchers combine to surrender 157 total home runs at a clip of 1.4 per game (fourth-most in the league).

+- Toussaint (1-4) takes the mound for the White Sox in his seventh start of the season.
+He has a 3.92 ERA in 41 1/3 innings pitched, with 38 strikeouts.

-- In his last appearance on Thursday against the Texas Rangers, the right-hander went 1 2/3 innings, giving up seven earned runs while surrendering seven hits.
+- In his last outing on Thursday against the Texas Rangers, the right-hander threw 5 1/3 innings, giving up four earned runs while surrendering five hits.

+- The 27-year-old has amassed an ERA of 3.92, with 8.3 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .190 against him.

 © 2023 Data Skrive.
 All rights reserved.